bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 \page
 # Ranger

 Ranger is the name given to those that range the borders between civilization and wildness.
 Hunter, scout, and bounty-hunter are other terms often used.
 Rangers draw on the spirits of nature as do shamans, but balance their magical prowess with martial training.
 Most often, they stand with civilization against the perils of the wilds...whether those perils come from uncivilized people or beasts or nature itself.
-Many rangers find that civilization is also in peril from the uncivilized folks within its borders; these too draw a ranger's wrath.
+Many rangers find that civilization is also in peril from the uncivilized folks within its borders--these too draw a ranger's wrath.

 Rangers are skirmishers, either attacking from afar with ranged weapons or fighting with multiple weapons.
 They can put on a shield and fight on the front-lines, but they are less suited to that than a specialized armsman, warder, or oathbound.
 They have more ability to deal with hordes of small enemies than most weapon-users, but are not nearly as supportive as a primalist.